The College of Physiotherapists of Manitoba (CPM) has developed a procedure to ensure the confidentiality of information.

 All registrants irrespective of whether they work on a full-time, part-time, permanent or casual basis are required to participate in the Continuing Competency Program (CCP) if they wish to remain registered with the College of Physiotherapists of Manitoba (CPM).
 The onus is on the individual to select which continuing professional development activities best suits them and will allow them to meet the standards of the program

 Once the College of Physiotherapists of Manitoba (CPM) falls under The Regulated Health Professions Act it will be mandatory to participate in the Continuing Competency Program.
-This will include the completion of the Practice Reflection Submission on a yearly basis as well as participating in the Practice Audit when selected randomly.
+This will include the completion of the Practice Reflection Submission on a yearly basis as well as participating in the Practice Audit when randomly selected.

 Contact the College of Physiotherapists of Manitoba (CPM) at (204) 287-8502 or revisit our website for updates.